mperignon/2016-02-04-Flagstaff/lessons/python/04-pandas.md

 array([9163500])
 ~~~

-The Pandas method `unique` returns a `numpy` array of the unique elements in the DataFrame.
+The Pandas method `unique` returns a NumPy array of the unique elements in the Stations column of the DataFrame.
 We want the first (and only) entry to that array, which has the index 0.
-We can build a string with the correct station name by **casting** that integer as a string and concatenating with an initial zero:
+We can build a string with the correct station name by **casting** the integer as a string and concatenating it with an initial zero (also as a string):

 ~~~ {.python}
 new_station_name = "0" + str(data['Station'].unique()[0])